ProjectoOfficial/Oscup/README.md

  ### About
  This software is provided as it is, without any warranties. <br/>
  Authors: Dott.
 Daniel Rossi, Dott.
-Riccardo Salami
+Riccardo Salami both B.Sc.
+Software Engineers and M.Sc.
+Artificial Intelligence Engineering students